rolspace/www.rolandoramos.tech/_posts/2014-11-03-iqueryable-all-vs-any-vs-singleordefault.markdown

 }
 {% endhighlight %}

-The <code>if</code> statement could be rewritten in such a way that the <code>IQueryable.SingleOrDefault()</code> method could be used instead:
+The <em>if</em> statement could also be rewritten in order to use the <code>IQueryable.SingleOrDefault()</code> instead:

 {% highlight c# %}
-//Determine the first record in the Customer table that
+//Find the first record in the Customer table that
 //has a CustomerID that is equal to the customerId variable if (context.Customer.FirstOrDefault(c => c.CustomerID == customerId) == null) {
    //Execute code...
 }
 {% endhighlight %}

 **So which is the right method to use?** Using <code>IQueryable.Any()</code> or <code>IQueryable.SingleOrDefault()</code> made the Exceptions go away.
-However, the best way to find out is the best approach is to measure the execution time for the SQL queries generated through these <code>IQueryable</code> methods.
+However, the best way to find out the best approach is to measure the execution time for the SQL queries generated through these methods.

-To do this, I wrote a small program that would execute each method a total of 1.000 times and log the results using a custom class inheriting from the <a href="http://msdn.microsoft.com/en-us/library/system.data.entity.infrastructure.interception.databaselogformatter(v=vs.113).aspx" target="_blank">DatabaseLogFormatter</a> class.
+I wrote a small program that would execute each method a total of 1.000 times and log the results using a custom class inheriting from the <a href="http://msdn.microsoft.com/en-us/library/system.data.entity.infrastructure.interception.databaselogformatter(v=vs.113).aspx" target="_blank">DatabaseLogFormatter</a> class.
 This way I could obtain information about the average execution time of these methods.

-The test table in the database contains approximately 200.000 records.
+The table in the database contains approximately 200.000 records.
 Both the database and the executable are in the same machine.

-In the first run, I executed the program assuming that there is no match in the table:
+On the first run, I executed the program assuming that there is no match in the table:

 <div class="table-responsive">
 <table class="table table-bordered">